IvyG032/BattleShip/README.md

 # Battleship Game Takeaways

-This is a summary of what I learned while spending three days building a Battleship game from scratch.
+This is a summary of what I learned while building a Battleship game from scratch.
 These are the practical lessons I figured out through trial and error.

 ### 1. Understanding "Decoupling" in Practice
 I became more familiar with the "decouple" nature of code.
 I started to understand which functions should be wrapped in a method and which can stay as they are: